Installation

 - Node.js 20 or later - Required for running Bellwether

-- An MCP server to interview - Any server implementing the Model Context Protocol
+- An MCP server to test - Any server implementing the Model Context Protocol

 Install via npm